Equilibrium Models in Hydro- and Geochemistry

 In the last decades, a large variety of models and computer programs has been developed for applications in hydro- and geochemistry.
 From a thermodynamic point of view they solve the following task:

-Find: concentrations ci (or molar amounts ni) of chemical species in aqueous and other phases in equilibrium state
+Find: concentrations ci (or molar amounts ni) of chemical species in aqueous and other phases in the equilibrium state

 Classification Schema